awsdocs/aws-snowball-developer-guide/doc_source/function-getting-started.md

 ## Connecting to the Internet to Update AWS IoT Greengrass Group Certificates<a name="function-update-certs"></a>

 Every time you start the AWS IoT Greengrass service, you must log into the AWS IoT Greengrass console with the account used to create the job in the AWS Snow Family Management Console and initiate an AWS IoT Greengrass group deployment to the AWS IoT Greengrass core\.
-For more information, see [Deploy cloud configurations to a Greengrass core device](https://docs.aws.amazon.com/greengrass/latest/developerguide/configs-core.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [https://docs.aws.amazon.com/greengrass/v2/developerguide/import-lambda-function-console.html](https://docs.aws.amazon.com/greengrass/v2/developerguide/import-lambda-function-console.html) in the *AWS IoT Greengrass Developer Guide*\.
 After that, you can disconnect the device from the internet\.
 The associated AWS IoT Greengrass group then functions in offline mode\.

 **Important**
 When the IP address for any device in the local AWS IoT Greengrass group changes, reconnect the Snowball Edge to the internet so it can get new certificates\.